-The 40-credit DNP program, which is completed through precepted clinical settings, provides a flexible, executive-education format in which the theoretical content of each course is taught in one weekend session, totaling three weekend sessions per course.
-First weekend and last weekend session of the program is onsite.
-The first weekend is online (3 hourssynchronous, 12 hours-asynchronous) and two weekend sessions are online (3 hours -synchronous,12 hoursasynchronous).
-The didactic portion will be taught using both a face-to-face and web-enhanced pedagogical approaches for student/faculty collaboration, faculty presentations, and clarification of theoretical content.
-All clinical courses are offered as immersion practicum experiences, during the semester, conducted in faculty approved, in-person, precepted clinical settings.
-Students are admitted to this program as a cohort in the spring and fall semester.
+The 40-credit program, which is completed through precepted clinical settings, provides a flexible, executive-education format in which the theoretical content of each course is taught in a one-weekend session, totaling three-weekend sessions per course.
+Each weekend session is online (3 hours synchronous followed by 12 hours asynchronous).
+Students are required to be on campus, during the first-weekend session of the program (Immersion Weekend) and the last weekend session of the program (DNP Project presentations).
+A detailed schedule will be provided for the on-campus sessions.
+The didactic portion will be taught using both face-to-face and webenhanced pedagogical approaches for student/faculty collaboration, faculty presentations, and clarification of theoretical content.
+All clinical courses are offered as immersion practicum experiences, conducted in faculty-approved, in-person, precepted clinical settings.
+Students are admitted to this program as a cohort in Spring and Fall.